docker-library/docs/teamspeak/content.md

 $ docker run -p 9987:9987/udp -p 10011:10011 -p 30033:30033 -e TS3SERVER_LICENSE=accept %%IMAGE%%
 ```

-Then you can connect to `localhost` in your TeamSpeak3 client.
+Then you can connect to `localhost` in your TeamSpeak client.
 Please write down the server query password, and server admin privilege key that were generated.
-There are needed to administrate the TeamSpeak 3 server.
+These are needed to administrate the TeamSpeak server.

 ## Container shell access